saouddk/saouddk.github.io/_posts/2021-12-29-favorite-books-of-2021.markdown

 I have read this book previously in excerpts during high school (as probably some of you have) but never gave it a thorough examination from start to finish that it deserved.
 It's a good thing I did.

 The book has been quoted by Winston Churchill and many other preeminent leaders of our times due to its highly influential portrayal of human ideology, desire and spirit.
-The primary session here is: Humans and their behaviors have remained unchanged even over 2,400 years later.
+The key lesson here is: Humans and their behaviors have remained unchanged even over 2,400 years later.

 Notes:
 - Pericles' Funeral Oration was beautiful.
 I was quite surprised by how Pericles could simulate other peoples behaviors and interpretations of statements he was making so as to prevent any consequential actions.